osteele/subburn/README.md

 ## Language Learning Use Case

 `subburn` is particularly useful for language learners who want to create playable and scrubbable subtitled audio materials from audio lessons and their transcripts.
+For more on language learning approaches and techniques, see [Oliver's Language Learning resources](https://osteele.com/topics/language-learning/).

 For example, if you have an audio file of a dialogue and its transcript in SRT format: